Hdoc1509/nvim-config/README.md

 - Custom global variables and Mapleader must be in `core/globals.lua`.
 - General options must be placed in `core/options.vim`.
+- Custom autocommands must be setted in `core/autocmds.lua`.
 - Plugins call must be setted in `core/plugins.vim`.
 - Plugins configurations must be added inside `lua/plugins` folder and then sourced in `lua/plugins/init.lua`